 It is likely you might have to attribute the image to its owner in the ALT or TITLE tag of the image, but that's a small price to pay - the alternatives being to take your own photos or pay for images using a service like iStockPhoto.

-design-a-webpage.com shares similarities with WordPress in that it is an online platform for creating webpages.
+Weebly shares similarities with WordPress in that it is an online platform for creating webpages.
 That's where the similarities end though.
-Whereas WordPress focuses on allowing you to create blog content, design-a-webpage takes your content and turns it into high converting, SEO optimized, professional marketing quality landing pages.
+Whereas WordPress focuses on allowing you to create blog content, Weebly offers specialized websites that are high converting and SEO optimized.

 Not only is the underlying HTML, PHP, CSS, hosting, performance, social media integration and SEO handled automatically, but all the requirements of cutting edge landing page design are built right into each and every page.

 Weebly is free to use with options to upgrade.

 The ColorZilla Gradient Generator is a similar tool to the CSS3 Generator outlined in point 2.
 While they are both a real time online tools for generating CSS3, the gradient generator focuses specifically on providing flexible, powerful, beautiful and colorful background gradients.

 Take a look at the "Connect with me" block at the top right hand side of this page.
 Notice that the orange background changes shade from left to right.
 If you're using Firebug, check out the CSS3 code used to do this.
 It might look like gobbledygook, but since I only had to copy and paste it without writing it out by hand, it was really no problem.

 In addition, colorzilla has made sure that the code they generate is compatible with most browsers (certainly all major browsers), so you can be sure that any code you copy and paste will work the same in any browser.

 You can also work with opacity and orientation, making almost any type of background gradient fun, quick and easy to create.